India Expands Taxpayer Scope for CTC Invoicing

 November 11, 2020

-As expected, and previously announced by the Secretary of Finance in India, the Central Board of Indirect Taxes and Customs (CBIC) has now formally issued a Notification stating that e-invoicing will become mandatory for taxpayers with a turnover of 100 Cr. rupees or more from 1 January 2021.
+As expected, and previously announced by the Secretary of Finance in India, the Central Board of Indirect Taxes and Customs (CBIC) has now formally issued a Notification stating that India taxpayer scope has expanded with a turnover of 100 Cr. rupees or more from 1 January 2021.

 On 30 July 2020, the CBIC changed the threshold for the mandatory e-invoicing from 100 Cr rupees to 500 Cr.
 This was largely due to the government being cautious to ensure the technical stability and performance of the e-invoicing platform because taxpayers with a threshold of 100 Cr. rupees had already been testing their systems as part of the voluntary period that started in February 2020.
 Even though certain taxpayers were removed from the scope through this change in July, it was expected that the excluded taxpayers would once again be included in the scope once the e-invoicing system had proven to be stable over a certain period of time.